Graftgold

 Graftgold was an independent computer game developer that came to prominence in the 1980s, producing numerous computer games on a variety of 8-bit, 16-bit and 32-bit platforms.

 History

-The Hewson Era
+The Hewson era

-The studio Graftgold was formed in 1983 when Steve Turner quit his day job as a commercial programmer to concentrate on producing computer games.
-When the work became too much for him to do alone, he hired a close friend, Andrew Braybrook, to work for him.
-After a small period of time developing games for the Dragon home computer, Graftgold soon turned their attention to the more lucrative Commodore 64 and ZX Spectrum markets.
+Graftgold was originally ST Software starting in 1983 when Steve Turner quit his day job as a commercial programmer to concentrate on developing computer games for the Spectrum.
+He hired a close friend, Andrew Braybrook, to work for him initially to convert the games to the Dragon home computer, When the Dragon disappeared from the market Andrew started to develop on the more lucrative Commodore 64.
+ST Software became a limited company with the name Graftgold in 1984.